 Alumnae/i Association of Vassar College Bylaws

-Adopted June 1980 — Amended June 1992; June 2000; June 2005; June 2008; June 2013; June 2016; June 2018; June 2020; June 2024
+Adopted June 1980 — Amended June 1992; June 2000; June 2005; June 2008; June 2013; June 2016; June 2018; June 2020; June 2024 (Proposed for 2026)

 ARTICLE I. NAME

-The name of this Association shall be the Alumnae/i Association of Vassar College (hereinafter, the “Association”).
+The name of this Association is the Alumnae/i Association of Vassar College (the “AAVC” or the “Association”).

 ARTICLE II.
 PURPOSE

-Founded in 1871, the Association shall lead Vassar alums to advance the interests and mission of the College.
+Founded in 1871, the Association is dedicated to advancing the interests and mission of Vassar College, connecting and strengthening relationships between the College and its alums, and connecting alums to each other and to the College community, sustaining lifelong relationships and shared Vassar experiences.

-The principles of diversity, equity, and inclusion shall guide the practices and policies of the Association as well as the internal guidelines and work of its committees.
+The principles of diversity, equity, and inclusion will guide the practices and policies of the Association as well as the internal guidelines and work of its committees, in compliance with applicable local, state and federal laws.

 ARTICLE III.
 MEMBERSHIP

-Any Vassar College graduate or former student in good standing shall be a member of the Association once that individual’s designated class graduates.
-The Association shall have an Annual Meeting, currently held during Reunion Weekend each June, or at such other time as established by Article VIII (hereinafter, the “Annual Meeting”).
+Every Vassar College graduate or matriculated student in good standing becomes a member of the Association upon the graduation of that individual’s designated class.
+Membership in a class lasts for a lifetime.

 ARTICLE IV.
 BOARD OF DIRECTORS

 SEC.
-1. NUMBER..
+1. NUMBER & STRUCTURE.

-The Board of Directors (collectively, the “Board” and individually, the “Directors”) shall partner with and advise the Office of Advancement on the affairs of the Association.
+The Board of Directors (collectively, the “Board” and individually, the “Directors”) will partner with and advise the College’s Office of Advancement on the affairs of the Association.

 All Directors must be members of the Association (see Article III).

-The number of Directors constituting the Board shall number not less than twenty (20) and not more than thirty (30).
+The Board must include at least twenty (20), but no more than thirty (30) Directors.

-As used in these Bylaws, the terms “entire Board,” “Board” or “Board of Directors” means the total number of Directors entitled to vote.
+As used in these Bylaws, the terms “entire Board,” “Board,” or “Board of Directors” means the total number of Directors entitled to vote.

-All Directors serve four year terms, commencing on July 1 of the year that they are elected and ending on June 30 four years thereafter, unless resignation or removal occurs earlier, with the opportunity to extend upon assumption of leadership positions or for exceptional serviceNominating & Governance Committee shall consult with the Officers (see Article V) and eligible Directors, and assign each non-Officer Director to one or more of the following roles, pursuant to Article IX, Section 2:
+All Directors serve a four-year term, commencing on July 1 of the year that they are elected and ending on June 30, four years later, unless resignation or removal occurs earlier, with the possibility of extending their service upon assumption of leadership positions or for exceptional service, as determined by the President and Officers, in consultation with the Nominating & Governance Committee.

-Chair of a Committee, as specified in Article IX, Sections 2, 3, 4, 5, 6, 7 or 8.
+The Nominating & Governance Committee will consult with the Officers (see Article V) in determining Director roles on the Board based on committee needs, skills, and interests of

+Directors, and other factors they deem relevant.
+Each non-Officer Director will be assigned to one or more of the following roles, pursuant to Article IX:

+Chair of a Committee:

-Member of at least two Committees, as specified in Article IX, Sections 2, 3, 4, 5, 6, 7 or 8.
+Member of at least two Committees, unless otherwise determined by the Officers; and/or

 Specific roles at the discretion of the Board.

-Director may not occupy more than two committee chair positions simultaneously.
+A Director may not occupy more than two committee chair positions simultaneously.

 SEC.
 2. MEETINGS.

-The Board shall meet three (3) times annually.
+The Board meets at least three (3) times annually.
 Additionally, the Board may meet at the call of the President, or at the written request of eight (8) Directors filed with the Executive Director of the Association (hereinafter, the “Executive Director” (see Article VI).
-In exceptional circumstances, as determined by the Executive Committee, any such meeting may be conducted virtually.
+As determined by the Executive Committee, any such meeting may be conducted virtually.

-of each meeting shall be given at least ten (10) days in advance.
+Electronic notice of each meeting will be given at least ten (10) days in advance.
 Unless otherwise specified, any and all business may be transacted at any meeting of the Board.
+Relevant materials for any Board action are to be distributed no fewer than five (5) business days in advance of the meeting for consideration by Directors.

-Any Director may participate in a meeting by means of a conference telephone or other communications technology allowing all persons participating in the meeting to communicate simultaneously.
+Any Director may participate in a meeting by means of a communications technology allowing all persons participating in the meeting to hear and be heard.